zhengjilai/Raft-based-Distributed-Lock/README.md

     - "192.168.0.3:24005"
 ```

-Parameter configuration determines some internal parameters for raft or dlock.
+**Parameter configuration** determines some internal parameters for raft or dlock.
 Generally you do not need to revise them.
 See comments if you want to revise certain parameters.

-Storage configuration are simply the path for persistent database and system log.
+**Storage configuration** are simply the path for Entry database and system log.
 For `log_level`, the default is Info.
 However, you can select your wanted log level from Critical, Error, Warning, Notice, Info, Debug.